fr4ss1c4t/ske-pi/README.md

 ` make all ` or ` make ` may be used to compile with debug mode turned on.

-In this mode, some information regarding inter-process communication (and timeouts, if any have occurred), as well as function calls for each module will be saved to a log file (located in *ske-pi/logs/info.log* by default).
+In this mode, some information regarding inter-process communication (and timeouts, if any have occurred), as well as function calls for each skeleton will be saved to a log file (located in *ske-pi/logs* by default).

 ` make all DEBUG= ` or ` make DEBUG= ` will compile with debug mode turned off.